mahavedalla/mahavedalla/docs/questions/ditthi/Does an Arahant still have right view 1d8e99d09112811cbbc4d7f0f7764f0e.md

-# Does an Arahant still have right view?
+Question: Does an Arahant still have right view?
 Answer in Brief: -
  Category: Diṭṭhi
 Sutta References: -